fli-iam/shanoir-ng/README.md

 # About Shanoir-NG (next generation)

+GitHub is dedicated to developers, if you search more information from an user's point of view please see http://shanoir.org.

 Shanoir-NG is based on a microservice architecture, that heavily uses Docker.
 Each Docker container integrates one microservice, mostly based on Spring Boot.
 Each microservice exposes a REST interface on using Swagger 2, as definition format.
 The front-end/web interface is implemented on using "Angular 2" (now 5) technology.
 Nginx and Keycloak (on using OpenID-Connect) are used to glue everything together.
 Internally dcm4che3 is used to handle all DICOM concerns and dcm4chee-arc as backup PACS.
+Furthermore dcm2niix is used for the DICOM to NIfTI conversion and Papaya Viewer for DICOM/NIfTI web view.

 Many thanks to all these giants: on their shoulders we are standing to develop Shanoir-NG!!!